 Myths and misconceptions abound when it comes to distilling and distilled spirits.
-Many are harmless, but some could cost companies thousands or lead to sickness and death.
+Many are harmless, but some could cost companies thousands.
 Here are six common myths and the real facts behind them.

 1.)
 WHISKEY STONES COOL BETTER

-Ice cools through turning from a solid to a liquid, a process which sucks the heat out of the drink.
-And a process that your whiskey stones will not be able to replicate (unless your whiskey is 1,000+ degrees Farenheit!).
-Plus, according to chemists, adding water can help it taste better, too!
+It turns out that ice cools your drink by turning from a solid state to a liquid one.
+Through this process, the ice takes heat from the liquid, rather than transferring its coldness.
+And this is a process your whiskey stones will not be able to replicate (unless your whiskey is 1,000+ degrees Farenheit!).
+Plus, according to chemists, adding water can help your drink taste better, too!

-The distiller has a large number of variables during the process, and a small change in surface area through a couple of dents shouldn't really make an impact to the quality.
+Distillers have a large number of variables during the distillation process, and a small change in surface area through a couple of dents here and there shouldn't make much of an impact on the overall quality.

 3.)
 LONGER AGED WHISKEY IS ALWAYS BETTER

 Older whiskey is always better and justifies higher prices, right?
-Well, to answer this question let's quickly back up and think about how whiskey gets its flavor.
+Well, let's think for a moment about how whiskey gets its flavor.

 Technically speaking, whiskey only takes a few days to distill and could be consumed right away.
 However, it would be completely clear and taste a little like malted barley mixed with rubbing alcohol.
 Not really what we think of as whiskey.

 Whiskey's classic smokey flavor and golden-brown color comes from being aged in barrels and stored in a certain type of environment.
-Over time, the less drinkable parts of the new whiskey are drawn to the inner barrel walls.
-At the same time, the wood starts to add to the overall flavor.
+Over time, the less palatable elements of the new whiskey are drawn to the inner barrel walls.
+At the same time, the wood imparts flavor and color to the whiskey.

 Like most things, though, more doesn't always mean better.
 Just because the whiskey is aged longer doesn't necessarily mean it tastes better.
-It could actually acquire an overpowering flavor that makes it less drinkable.
+In fact, in some instances it could actually acquire an overpowering flavor that makes it less drinkable.